HicServices/RDMP/Documentation/CodeTutorials/Coding.md

 ### Database Abstraction Layer

 RDMP interacts with relational databases (Sql Server, Oracle, PostgresSQL and MySql).
 It runs SQL queries, creates tables and does general ETL.
-This functionaltiy has been abstracted out into the [FAnsiSql library](https://github.com/HicServices/FAnsiSql)
+This functionality has been abstracted out into the [FAnsiSql library](https://github.com/HicServices/FAnsiSql)

 ### Type Determination

 Often we need to load untyped data (e.g. CSV) into a new table.
 This requires picking [DBMS] appropriate types that will fit the content while still being useful for querying later on.
 This functionality is handled by the [TypeGuesser](https://github.com/HicServices/TypeGuesser) library.
 You can read more about how RDMP handles untyped data in [CSVHandling.md](./CSVHandling.md)

-## Writting your first unit test
+## Writing your first unit test

 Often the easiest way to get into coding is to write simple unit tests.
 Lets create one.